 Persisting in the Flat Earth belief goes against everything that science and astronomy has progressed and proven with repeatable evidence and predictions for the past 2,000 years.
 What we observe with sunrises/sunsets, the moon phases, time zones, eclipses, constellations, circumpolar stars, and how equatorial telescopes work with celestial coordinates just isn’t possible over a flat earth.

-If Flat Earthers are so adept in the scientific method, then they should be able to present and prove their claims with evidence and experiments that are repeatable, peer reviewed, and be able to make predictions.
+If Flat Earthers are so adept in the scientific method, then they should be able to present and prove their claims with evidence and experiments that are repeatable, peer reviewed, and able to make predictions from.
 It’s not my problem they get the math and physics wrong, and get hostile when told so.
-Just simply saying, “well NASA this, secret society that, NASA lies, black swan photo, blah blah blah” in response doesn’t automatically mean they won the debate.
+Just simply saying, “well NASA this, secret society that, NASA lies, Genesis 1, black swan photo, blah blah blah…” again, that’s just pigeon chess.

 Christian Flat Earthers who thump the Bible and constantly claim “astronomers are fake, astronomy isn’t a real science, astrophotography is fake,” etc., are just making people think that Christians are stupid and/or have mental problems.
 But when you think about it, wouldn’t the idea of Christians looking stupid something be conjured up by the same fallen angel whose biggest deceit is convincing the world he doesn’t exist?
 Is it possible that this movement was started by con men trying to see how many Christians would fall for it?

-The Bible has its share of poetic and figurative passages that Flat Earthers cite to suit their claims.
-Most often cited are Job 38:5, 12-14, Isaiah 11:12, 40:22, and Revelation 7:1, 20:7.
-The verses which talk about “four corners/ends of the earth, circle of the earth, straight lines” do not blatantly say the earth is flat, but they are clearly misinterpreted and taken out of context.
+The Bible has its share of poetic and figurative passages that Flat Earthers often cite to suit their claims, including Job 38:5, 12-14, Isaiah 11:12, 40:22, and Revelation 7:1, 20:7.
+These are verses that talk about the “four corners/ends of the earth, circle of the earth, straight lines, etc…” that do not blatantly say the earth is flat, but are clearly misinterpreted and taken out of context!

-There are no verses outright saying the Earth is flat, nor that you need to believe it is flat.
-But falling for false truths, false messiahs, and taking the verses out of context is definitely warned about a lot, and it’s a big trap that everyone, including Christians, should be cautious of.
+There are NO passages outright saying the earth is flat, nor that you need to believe the earth is flat to receive salvation or “be saved” as Christianity would put it.
+But falling for false truths, false messiahs, and taking verses out of context is definitely warned about a lot, and is a big trap that everyone, including Christians, need to be cautious of.

 Christian Flat Earthers who continue to stay on this path and lead more people into this mindset are not doing Christianity any favors.
-They’re not making Christianity better, they’re just making gullible people more illiterate!
-Going as far as teaching children and indoctrinating them into believing outlandish ideas like “Globe Earth equals 666/Satan,” will lead to more people who are intellectually crippled, and unable to contribute to centuries of progress towards STEM fields.
+Going as far as teaching children and indoctrinating them into believing outlandish ideas like “Globe Earth equals 666/Satan,” will lead to more people who are intellectually crippled, and unable to contribute to centuries of progress and innovations towards STEM fields.
+They’re not making Christianity better, they’re just making gullible people more scientifically illiterate!